Best Putting Mats 2025

 At Golf Monthly, we take our testing seriously.
 We spend a good deal of time with each product, allowing us to assess its strengths and weaknesses as well as prove or refute the brand’s claims.
 Coupled with our experience it means that we can offer you reliable, unbiased advice, helping you to decide if a club, ball, shoe or item of clothing is right for you.

-As an example, we tested all these mats over a long period of time.
-By ‘living with them’ we were able to see just how well they performed as well as other considerations such as how easy they are to set up and pack away, how durable the materials are and if the poutine surface changed greatly over time.
-We also made sure to try the mats in different areas of the house to check for consistency on a variety of surfaces.
-Finally we made sure to test all of the features of a specific mat to ascertain whether what it claimed on the box rang true when in use.
+As an example, Staff Writer Sam De'Ath tested all these mats over a long period of time.
+By ‘living with them’ he was able to see just how well they performed as well as other considerations such as how easy they are to set up and pack away, how durable the materials are and if the putting surface changed greatly over time.
+He also made sure to try the mats in different areas of the house to check for consistency on a variety of surfaces.
+Finally he made sure to test all of the features of a specific mat to ascertain whether what it claimed on the box rang true when in use.
+Sam is a professional golfer who has competed on the EuroPro and ClutchPro Tours and has been testing golf equipment for many years now, so can efficiently test products properly.

 How to choose a putting mat